GrahamHughesCode/C-Ratio/README.md

 # C-Ratio
-header only impametion of rational data type
+Header only implantation of rational data type in c.